jthlab/demesinfer/docs/optimization.rst

 For ``scipy.minimize``, the setup requires three parts.

-Part 1: A ``dictionary`` object is convenient for tracking the current state of parameters, but most optimizers can only operate over vectors/lists.
-So one must convert the ``dictionary`` object into a set of vectors/lists.
-In our experience with ``scipy.minimize``, it works best when you provide a lower bound ``lb`` and upper bound ``up`` that limits the parameter space that the optimizer searches over.
-To compute the expected SFS for any arbitrary set of parameter values, one must create the ``ExpectedSFS`` object.
+Part 1: While ``dictionary`` representations provide intuitive tracking of parameter states, most numerical optimizers require vectorized inputs.
+To address this, parameter dictionaries must be transformed into compatible vector formats.
+Based on our benchmarking with scipy.minimize, we recommend explicitly defining lower (lb) and upper (ub) bounds to constrain the search space, which significantly improves optimization performance and stability.
+Once parameter vectors are defined, evaluating model fit requires instantiating the ``ExpectedSFS`` object with the current demographic model and later use it to compute the expected SFS.

-Part 2: One must make two decisions, the first decision is to use a boolean ``projection`` to indicate whether we will be using the random projection as an approximation of the expected SFS.
+Part 2: One must make two decisions, the first decision is to specify a boolean ``projection`` to indicate whether we will be using the random projection as an approximation of the expected SFS.
 Here ``projection = False`` indicates we do not use random projections and instead calculate the expected SFS exactly.
 The second decision is the type of likelihood to use, one must specify **BOTH** ``sequence_length`` and ``theta`` to use the Poisson likelihood, otherwise leave both as ``None`` to use the Multinomial likelihood.

 Part 3: This setup is optional and will depend on the user's preference.
 In our experience with ``scipy.minimize``, due to the magnitude difference between parameters such as the migration rate and population sizes, the gradient with respect to each variable will cause parameter updates to be unstable.
-We implement a preconditioning method that makes our problem more suitable for optimization.
+We implemented a preconditioning method that makes our problem more suitable for optimization.
 Instead of optimizing over the classical likelihood function ``_compute_sfs_likelihood``, we transform the likelihood function and the bounds to instead optimize over a function ``g`` with better conditioning.
 For more information on preconditioning please refer to: https://en.wikipedia.org/wiki/Preconditioner

 Constraints and scipy.optimize.LinearConstraint
 ----------------------